skuid/picard/README.md

 # Picard

-Picard is a database interaction layer for go services.
+Picard is an ORM for go services that interact with PostgreSQL databases.

 # Usages